Zhuo-Yuanhao/IJCAI26-BFHD/README.md

 At the current stage, we provide the key implementation components required to reproduce the core BFHD mechanism, including:

-- bidirectional feature harmonization with output-level gating;
+- bidirectional feature harmonization with output-level gating (key code for our implementation);
-- feasibility-based recoverable measurement selection.
+- synthetic data generation code.

 Additional experiment scripts, data-processing utilities, and extended analysis code will be released progressively where permitted.